Kristina01111000/Drws_site/README.md

 - THINK ABOUT moving the part above practical benefits into the first lesson
 - 30 day challenge what makes it interesting is how we include the four elements into it
 - Work on 30 day challenge page, figure out how to put the 4 elements into it
-- Make the learning program part of the challenge?
-Can be taken all in one day
 - THINK ABOUT 4 corners page, is it necessary ? maybe remove pictures, put the topics in the monthly topics section?
 - text for lessons maybe? side pages? from the promo page?
 --------------------------------------------------------